vincejstraub/article-ai-gov-framework/index.md

 All content on this page can be reused subject to providing credit and license notice under a Creative Commons Attribution 4.0 International license.

 ## About us
-This is a project by Vincent Straub, Deborah Morgan, Jonathan Bright, and Helen Margett.
+This is a project by Vincent Straub, Deborah Morgan, Jonathan Bright, and Helen Margetts.
 We are researchers in the AI for Public Services team and the Public Policy Programme at the Alan Turing Institute, you can read more about the programme and institute at: [https://www.turing.ac.uk/research/research-programmes/public-policy](https://www.turing.ac.uk/research/research-programmes/public-policy).

 ## Contact
 Corresponding authors: [vstraub@turing.ac.uk](mailto:vstraub@turing.ac.uk) and [jbright@turing.ac.uk](mailto:jbright@turing.ac.uk)